hobnobing/yt-dlp-music/README.md

 chmod +x ~/.local/bin/yt-dlp-music
 ```

-All music is downloaded to ~/Music/ to change this edit
+All music is downloaded to ~/Music/ to change this edit.

 ```
 ~/.local/bin/yt-dlp-music